Texas Dog Bite Attorney

 Dog Bite Treatment

-Cleaning an injury caused by a dog bite in the shortest time possible is essential in order to prevent infection.
-Dog bite treatment should occur immediatly.
+Cleaning an injury caused by a bite in the shortest time possible is essential in order to prevent infection.
+Dog bite treatment should occur immediately.
 When one is bitten by a dog in order to disinfect the wound you should:

-- Let the wound bleed for a few minutes if the blood flow is not severe.
-This is a simple an effective method for the bacteria transmitted by the dog bite to come out of one’s body.
+Step 1: Let the wound bleed for a few minutes if the blood flow is not severe.
+This is a simple an effective method for the bacteria transmitted by the bite to come out of one’s body.

 Dog Aggression Toward Children